 When you think of LLCoolJ, you think of his multitudinous Kangol bucket hats.
 And if we’re going old school now, Eric B and Rakim wore ‘em too.
-And if you wanna get really, really old school Gilligan and Hunter S. Thompson wore bucket hats.
-If Pharrell Williams and Paul Thomas Anderson are rockin’ bucket hats now, then yah, bucket hats are a pretty awesome item to own.
+And if you wanna get really, really old-school Gilligan and Hunter S. Thompson wore bucket hats.
+If Pharrell Williams and Paul Thomas Anderson are rockin’ bucket hats now, then yeah, bucket hats are a pretty awesome item to own.

 2. Kangol Lahinch Bucket Hat

 Say hello to the hat that started it all.
 This could be the best bucket hat as the style is well over 30 years old, and it still looks great.
 This is the wool version (it also comes in navy and black), but you can also pick up the cotton version in six different shades here.

 Last summer became the unofficial summer of tie-dye — and we expect that not to change this summer.
 Clad in tie-dye corduroy, this Urban Outfitters bucket hat will leave you looking like the life of the party.
 It has a washed look to it that makes it look relatively vintage and it’s multi-gender, so anyone can wear it.

 This vintage-looking bucket from Polo Ralph Lauren spills nothing but swag.
 It’s got a boyish charm to it that feels retro yet quality and will match just about anything you pair with it no matter the season.
 A crewneck?
 Go for it.
 Cut-off tee?
 Absolutely.
 Whatever you want, it’s going to work.

 5. DIOP Mud Navy Bucket Hat